vstram/crewai_extrachallenge/README.md

 - **Reporting Agent**: Generates comprehensive analysis reports

 Tasks are defined in `config/tasks.yaml`, and agent configurations are outlined in `config/agents.yaml`.

+## CrewAI Tools Integration

+### CSV RAG Search Tool

+This project utilizes the **CSV RAG Search tool** from CrewAI for advanced analysis of credit card transaction datasets:

+**Key Capabilities:**
+- **Semantic Search**: Perform intelligent queries on CSV data using natural language
+- **Large Dataset Support**: Handle potentially huge CSV files efficiently
+- **RAG-powered Analysis**: Combine retrieval and generation for comprehensive insights
+- **Fraud Pattern Detection**: Query for unusual transaction patterns and anomalies

+**Usage Examples for Fraud Detection:**
+- "Find transactions with amounts significantly higher than average"
+- "Identify patterns in V1-V28 PCA components that correlate with fraud"
+- "Show transactions that occur at unusual time intervals"
+- "Analyze transaction amounts for potential fraud indicators"

+**Integration:**
+The CSV RAG Search tool is integrated into the agent workflows through the `crewai[tools]` dependency, allowing agents to perform sophisticated analysis on transaction data beyond traditional statistical methods.

 ## Support